jimkang/if-you-are-reading-this/README.md

 Clone this repo.

-Then, create a `config/config.js` file in the project root that contains [Twitter API keys](https://gist.github.com/jimkang/34d16247b40097d8cace) and [Wordnik API key](http://developer.wordnik.com/).
+Then, create a `config/config.js` file in the project root that contain your [Twitter API keys](https://gist.github.com/jimkang/34d16247b40097d8cace).
 Example:

     module.exports = {
       twitter: {